naolumer/Competitive-programming/README.md

-This Folder Contains Competitive Programming Problems that I have solved When learning DSA.
+This Folder Contains Competitive Programming Problems that I have solved When learning DSA (Data structures and algorithms).